erostefano/patterns/README.md

 Libraries offer functions which you can use in your own code.
 But sometimes they just do not fit out of the box in your code.
 For those cases you can create an adapter class which wraps those functions.

 ## Proxy
-The Proxy pattern is used when for some reasons you do not want to access directly a service.
-Instead you go over a Proxy which then passes your request to the actual service.
+The proxy pattern is used when for some reasons you do not want to access directly a service.
+Instead you go over a proxy which then passes your request to the actual service.

 * Getting the data costs a lot: You build up a cache for the following requests.
 * Getting the data is restricted: You check the user authorisations.